What is an H-1B visa sponsorship?

 Apart from these top 10 companies, here are a few others that sponsor H1-B visas:

 - Tech Mahindra

 To be eligible to apply for an H-1B visa, the applicants must ensure the following:

 - They must have a certificate of a US bachelor’s degree or its foreign equivalent to substantiate their skills in the specialised field.

 - The vacancy they are applying for must fall within the list of “speciality occupations” that demand specialised and unique knowledge.

-There’s a lot more to it than simply checking out the top 10 H-1B visa sponsors list and employers hiring international graduates.
-You want a fulfilling job that ticks a lot more boxes than just H-1B visa assistance - and this article may help you get the job that fits you like a glove.
+There’s a lot more to it than simply checking out the top 10 H-1B visa sponsors list and list of companies that hire international students in USA.
+You want a fulfilling job that ticks a lot more boxes than just H-1B sponsorship - and this article may help you get the job that fits you like a glove.

 Your university knows H-1B visa sponsors

 You’ll find that the careers department and the international student office at your school work closely to help their international students and graduates find the right employers in the US.
 They may connect you with companies that sponsor H-1B visas.